keepthrifty/keepthrifty.github.io/_posts/2016-06-13-escape-fashion-trap-part-1.md

 # Financial Aspects of Modern Clothing #

-Regardless of the logic, we live in a fashion-based world and we're all subject the pressures in varying degrees.
+Regardless of the logic, we live in a fashion-based world and we're all subject to the pressures in varying degrees.

 There's a twisted outcome from the push on the fast-fashion approach to clothing that's best understood by looking at it from the manufacturer's perspective.